-Christian Aid Week is coming again 12th - 18th May.
+Christian Aid Week comes around every year (May 14 - 20 2017).
 Along with hundreds of thousands of volunteers around the country I'll be going from house to house near where I live asking my neighbours if they can help support people who are living in poverty and campaigning to end the causes of poverty.
-Why?
+A couple of years ago I wrote about why I put time and effort into Christian Aid Week each year....
 Read on...

 Thoughts on the path